-There are some bright spots in the history of kings of Israel and Judah, but they are few and far between.
+There are some bright spots in the history of kings, but they are few and far between.
 Regardless, I always learn something new in reading their stories.
 Recently I was captivated by the three kings and Elisha in the desert of Moab (2 Kings 3).

 A rather unholy alliance, the three kings got themselves into quite a fix by joining forces.
 When they struck out to attack the King of Moab, they chose the more difficult approach through the desert.
 There they were stranded, desperate for water, and easy targets for a counter attack.
 Then, finally, they recognized their need for divine intervention.
 Whom shall we call?
 Elisha!

 It’s curious that God’s prophet, Elisha, had traveled along on this invasion.
 He must have heard God’s call and followed in obedience.
 It probably didn’t make much sense, in the moment — how often do I hesitate for that same reason?
 But Elisha was mature enough to act in response to God’s urging.
 As a result, he was perfectly positioned to be used by God.
 I hardly think he was surprised when the three kings came tapping on his tent flap, humbly seeking assistance.